The Low-Rank Simplicity Bias in Deep Networks: The parameterization bias of depth

 \subsection{Can the bias be explained solely by initialization?}

-The previous set of experiments indicates that deeper networks are biased towards low-rank embedding at both initialization and convergence.
+The previous set of experiments indicates that deeper networks are biased towards low effective-rank embedding at both initialization and convergence.
 In these experiments, the random settings of neural networks had different initial distributions.
 This happens because, even if the individual weights are normally distributed, the weights constructed from a series of matrix multiplications result in a distribution that has a high density around zero.
 For example, the product of $2$ normally distributed weights becomes symmetric $\chi$-squared distribution, with $1$ degrees of freedom.
-Hence, one could argue that the converged solutions are low-rank because of the initialization bias.
+Hence, one could argue that the converged solutions have low effective rank because of the initialization bias.

-\begin{observation} Deep neural networks are biased towards learning low-rank embeddings and are insensitive to initialization. \end{observation}
+\begin{observation} Deep neural networks are biased towards learning low effective-rank embeddings and are insensitive to initialization. \end{observation}

-To test whether the initialization of the model affects the rank of the converged solution.
+To test whether the initialization of the model affects the effective rank of the converged solution.
 We optimize our network $W \in \mathbb{R}^{d \times 32\times32}$ on least-squares where the task-rank is set to $24$.
 All models are trained for $4000$ epochs using gradient descent, and the best learning rate is chosen for each depth.
 In~\fig{fig:init-final}~(left), for models using \textit{default initialization}, we show that increasing the number of layers decreases the effective rank of the Gram matrix at convergence.
 We repeat the experiment in~\fig{fig:init-final}~(right) by initializing the over-parameterized models with the distribution associated with the $32$-layer linear network.
-Following a similar trend to that of default initialization, we observe that deeper models learn embeddings that are a lower rank than the shallower counterparts.
+Following a similar trend to that of default initialization, we observe that deeper models learn embeddings that are a lower effective rank than the shallower counterparts.
 Although initialization is not insignificant, we see that the depth of the model has tight control over the solution which the model explores.
-For deeper networks, the majority of the parameter volume is mapped to low-rank embedding~(Observation~\ref{obs:1}), and therefore it is expected that a typical search algorithm would likely encounter parameters that map to low-rank embeddings regardless of initialization.
-Similarly, for a shallower network, it would be easier to find a solution with higher rank embeddings.
+For deeper networks, the majority of the parameter volume is mapped to low effective rank embedding~(Observation~\ref{obs:1}), and therefore it is expected that a typical search algorithm would likely encounter parameters that map to low effective rank embeddings regardless of initialization.
+Similarly, for a shallower network, it would be easier to find a solution with higher effective rank embeddings.